 See directions below.
 As you pass the Beach House, start looking for parking along the road to your right.
 There is a public lot across from the beach but it’s often full.

 There isn’t much room to lay out on this beach.
 We use it mainly for snorkeling.
 Lay out your stuff on the rocks (the waves can get high and wash your things away).
 Now, here’s the tricky part.
-Look for where people are entering the water – it’s near the middle of the beach.
+Look for where people are entering the water – it’s near the middle of the beach opposite the food cart.

 There is a sandy shelf you can walk down, turn around, then slip in with your mask and snorkel on, and then put on your fins.
 It’s super shallow so watch out.